 Our Partnership Agreement generally allows us to issue additional limited partner interests and other equity securities without the approval of our Unitholders.
-Therefore, when we issue additional Common Units or securities ranking above or on a parity with the Common Units, each Unitholder's proportionate partnership interest will decrease, and the amount of cash distributed on each Common Unit and the market price of Common Units could decrease.
+Therefore, when we issue additional Common Units or securities ranking above or on a parity with the Common Units, each Unitholder's partnership interest will be diluted proportionately, and the amount of cash distributed on each Common Unit and the market price of Common Units could decrease.
+Similarly, our Unitholders' percentage of ownership may be diluted in the future due to equity issuances or equity awards that we have granted or will grant to our supervisors, officers and employees.
+In addition, we have engaged in and may continue to undertake acquisitions financed in part through public or private offerings of securities, or other arrangements.
 The issuance of additional Common Units will also diminish the relative voting strength of each previously outstanding Common Unit.
 In addition, the issuance of additional Common Units, or other equity securities, will, over time, result in the allocation of additional taxable income, representing built-in gains at the time of the new issuance, to those Unitholders that existed prior to the new issuance.